julsraemy/prezi/md/pia-ringvorlesung-2024.md

 <!--

-I'm first going to talk about the ways that data can be interlinked on the web in terms of vision and standards, then I will deconstruct a little bit the definition of what is cultural heritage data with a few examples and finally talk about two communities active in the cultural heritage field that develop and maintain specifications, that goes often hand in hand with the Open Science, Open Access movement.
+I will start by a  definition of cultural heritage data, then talk about the ways that data can be interlinked on the web, discuss what is Linked Open Usable Data or LOUD and provide a few examples and then it will be time to wrap-up.
  -->

 ---